EvolEcolGroup/pastclim/README.md

-Pastclim currently includes data from Beyer et al 2020 (a reconstruction of climate based on the HadCM3 model for the last 120k years), Krapp et al 2021 (which covers the last 800k years with a statistical emulator of HadCM3), Barreto et al 2023 (covering the last 5M years using hte PALEO-PGEM emulator), and the WorldClim data (present, and future projections with a number of models and emission scenarios).
+Pastclim currently includes data from Beyer et al 2020 (a reconstruction of climate based on the HadCM3 model for the last 120k years), Krapp et al 2021 (which covers the last 800k years with a statistical emulator of HadCM3), Barreto et al 2023 (covering the last 5M years using the PALEO-PGEM emulator), and the WorldClim data (present, and future projections with a number of models and emission scenarios).
 More details on each of these datasets can be found